Membership Inference Attacks on Machine Learning: A Survey: Preliminaries about Machine Learning

+To help the audience understand the context of machine learning where membership inference attacks are performed, we introduce the basic preliminaries of machine learning.
+It is worth noting that this is not a comprehensive introduction, and interested readers can refer to \cite{mitchell1997machine,goodfellow2016deep,abukmeil2021survey} for a systematic introduction.

-Generally, we divide ML algorithms into three categories, i.e., \textit{supervised learning}, \textit{unsupervised learning}, and \textit{reinforcement learning} depending on the information provided by the training data and the different learning tasks.
-We ignore the introduction of reinforcement learning since membership inference attacks have not been involved in this category. \textit{Deep learning} is a part of ML that focuses on deep neural networks (DNN).
-Membership inference attacks against ML models mainly focus on deep learning models.
+Machine learning (ML) is the study of computer algorithms that improve automatically through experience and by learning from data~\cite{mitchell1997machine}.
+Generally, ML algorithms can be divided into two categories, i.e., supervised learning and unsupervised learning, depending on the information provided by the training data and the different learning tasks.